 This blog post is dedicated to on how to apply to teach in Korea from overseas and how to do the paperwork in a timely and headache free manner.
 Doing this process from overseas can be frustrating and may end up making you give up.
 I want you to know you’re not alone.
 I went through this process with the amazing recruiters at Korvia.
 The recruiters are amazing resources and will help answer any and all of your questions.

 Some of the documents GEPIK or EPIK require of you are: your personal essay, six passport photos, two recommendation letters, one set of sealed transcripts, and a photocopy of your passport page.
 For more information, check out the Korvia final documents page.
-Two of the most important documents Korea requires are your apostilled diploma and FBI Criminal Record Check (CRC).
+Three of the most important documents Korea requires are your apostilled diploma and FBI Criminal Record Check (CRC), and a TEFL Certificate.

 What’s an apostille?